 The regional campus dean may host additional sessions regularly that further develop the students as medical professionals.
-This will include but is not limited to career advising, leadership development, problem-solving challenging situations in healthcare, and enhancing a sense of professional identity or newly evolving contemporary medical conditions.
+This will include career advising, leadership development, problem-solving challenging situations in healthcare, and enhancing a sense of professional identity or newly evolving contemporary medical conditions.